Manage Dead Shadows

 A.k.a.
 Schroedinger’s shadow.

-This is a "quantum" state: shadow is dead, but is also alive at the same time.
+This is a "quantum" state: shadow is dead but also alive at the same time.
 It is probably already deleted in the resource (hence exists=false).
 But it still exists in the snapshot.

-Corpse shadows will appear in resource searches - even though is it marked as dead=true.
+Corpse shadows will appear in resource searches - even though the shadow is marked as dead=true.

 TODO: what to do if DELETE operation was a failure?
 Return to life?
 Or do we need a "zombie" state?